ghidora77/GEE_Labs_Website/docs/Lab_02.md

 Since reflectance is a unitless ratio in [0, 1], change the visualization parameters to correctly display the TOA data:

 Using **Inspector**, click several locations on the map and examine the resultant spectra.
-It should be apparent, especially if you chart the spectra, that the scale of pixel values in different bands is drastically different.
+It should be apparent, especially if you chart the spectra, that the magnitude of pixel values in different bands is drastically different.
 Specifically, bands 10-11 are not in [0, 1].
 The reason is that these are thermal bands, and are converted to brightness temperature, in Kelvin, as part of the TOA conversion.
 Very little radiance is reflected in this wavelength range; most is emitted from the Earth's surface.
 That emitted radiance can be used to estimate [brightness temperature](https://en.wikipedia.org/wiki/Brightness_temperature) using the inverted [Planck equation](https://en.wikipedia.org/wiki/Planck's_law).
 Examine the temperature of various locations.
-Now add this command to the TOA image before adding it to the map to get only bands 1-9

-* ` .select('B([0-9])')`

-To make plots of reflectance, select the reflective bands from the TOA image and use the Earth Engine [charting API](https://developers.google.com/earth-engine/charts).
+To make plots of reflectance, we will use the `slice()` method to select the reflective bands from the TOA image and use the Earth Engine [chart functionality](https://developers.google.com/earth-engine/charts).

-There are several new methods in this code.
 The `slice()` method gets entries in a list based on starting and ending indices.
 Search the docs (on the **Docs** tab) for 'slice' to find other places this method can be used.
 Construction of the chart is handled by an object of customization parameters ([learn more about customizing charts](https://developers.google.com/earth-engine/charts_image_histogram)) passed to [Chart.image.regions()](https://developers.google.com/earth-engine/charts_image_regions).
-Customizing charts within GEE can be difficult, so spend time modifying the characteristics.
+Customizing charts within GEE can be difficult, so spend time modifying the characteristics and exploring how changes affect the output.

 > **Question 1**: Upload the TOA reflectance plot you generated for Blacksburg, VA and briefly describe the relationship of reflectance peaks and troughs in the chart to the electromagnetic spectrum.